GLOBAL MARKETS-Stocks get a lift from growth hopes

 Over the past month, markets have clawed back losses from a summer sell-off driven by fears of a China slowdown.
 Investors are betting that the global economy is going through a short-lived rough patch rather than a deeper downturn.

-European equities rose just over 1 percent, euro zone bond yields were flat to a touch lower and the euro fell after ECB President Mario Draghi said policymakers would review measures so far deployed when they meet in December.
+European equities rose 1 percent, German bund yields ticked higher and the euro fell after ECB President Mario Draghi said policymakers would review measures so far deployed when they meet in December.

 The rally spilled over from Asia, where economy-friendly comments from China's president lifted Shanghai stocks and Japan Post's $12 billion initial public offering boosted Tokyo firms.